 The firm routinely advises clients to apply for a certificate of citizenship prior to applying for a U.S. passport.
 A U.S. passport or a certificate of citizenship is granted to a person who demonstrates having acquired or derived citizenship from his or her U.S. citizen parents.

-To qualify for naturalization, you must demonstrate requirements related to age, residency, good moral character, English fluency and knowledge of U.S. history.
+To qualify for naturalization, you must demonstrate requirements related to age, residency, good moral character, English fluency, and knowledge of U.S. history.

 To learn more about obtaining citizenship: https://www.uscis.gov/citizenship/educators/naturalization-information